projectcalico/calico/master/security/icmp-ping.md

 #### Deny all ICMP

 In this example, all pods are blocked from sending or receiving **ICMPv4** and **ICMPv6** messages.
-If**ICMPv6** messages are not used in your deployment, it is good practice to deny it specifically as shown below.
+If **ICMPv6** messages are not used in your deployment, it is still good practice to deny them specifically as shown below.

 ```
 apiVersion: projectcalico.org/v3